What stories and breakthroughs shaped the year in science and genetics?

 Paul Johnson, CEO, Lemonaid, and Vice President, General Manager Consumer

-In 1995 she was demoted when her bosses thought the pursuit of mRNA was a dead end.
-Yet, she persisted, and the foundational science behind her work is the pillar to the mRNA vaccines we have today.”
+In 1995, she was demoted when her bosses thought the pursuit of mRNA was a dead end.
+Yet, she persisted, and the foundational science behind her work is the pillar to our mRNA vaccines today.”

 Polygenic Scores Enter the Mainstream